 ABOUT THE AUTHOR | William O’Connor

 William O’Connor has been drawing monsters and dragons since he was a little boy, so he decided to make a career out of it.
-William is the artist of over 3,000 published illustrations for games, books and advertising over the past 20 years.
-Winning more than 30 awards for his work, William has contributed to Spectrum: The Best in Contemporary Fantastic Art seven times and has been nominated for several Chesley Awards for outstanding work in the field of fantasy illustration.
-Other titles in his bestselling Dracopedia series include Dracopedia and Dracopedia: The Great Dragons.
+William is the artist of over 3,000 published illustrations for games, books and advertising.
+Winning more than 30 awards for his work, William has contributed to Spectrum: The Best in Contemporary Fantastic Art and has been nominated for several Chesley Awards for outstanding work in the field of fantasy illustration.
+Other titles in his bestselling Dracopedia series include Dracopedia, Dracopedia: The Great Dragons and the upcoming Dracopedia: Legends.
 Visit his website at wocstudios.com.